Same-sex marriage in Nepal

-Background
+Legal history

 Restrictions

-The Marriage Registration Act, 1971 does not explicitly forbid same-sex marriage but generally refers to married spouses as "male or female" and requires that the spouses take one another as "a husband and a wife".
-The National Code of Nepal, enacted in August 2018, explicitly defines marriage as "when a man and a woman accept each other as husband and wife".
+The Marriage Registration Act, 1971 did not explicitly forbid same-sex marriage, but generally referred to married spouses as "male or female" and required that the spouses take one another as "a husband and a wife".
+The law was superseded by the National Code of Nepal, enacted in August 2018, which explicitly defines marriage as "when a man and a woman accept each other as husband and wife".
 While the National Code was under discussion in the Federal Parliament, the government requested that provisions addressing same-sex marriage be omitted from the draft code.
 Activists called this out as unconstitutional and contrary to Supreme Court guidelines.
 A spokesman said that the government intended to pass a separate law on same-sex marriage.
 Despite these restrictions, a lesbian couple held a traditional Hindu marriage ceremony at the Dakshinkali Temple near Kathmandu in 2011, but the marriage had no legal status in Nepal at the time.
-In July 2017, a couple, Monica Shahi and Ramesh Nath, successfully registered their marriage in Parshuram in the far-western Dadeldhura District.
-Shahi is a third gender person, with their sex recorded as "other" (अन्य, anya, /ne/) on their official identity documents.
-LGBT activist Sunil Babu Pant congratulated the married couple, but Home Ministry spokesman Deepak Kafle said the marriage could be invalid.
+In July 2017, another couple, Monica Shahi and Ramesh Nath, successfully registered their marriage in Parshuram in the far-western Dadeldhura District.
+Shahi was a third gender person, with their sex recorded as "other" (अन्य, anya) on their official identity documents.
+LGBT activist Sunil Babu Pant congratulated the married couple, but Home Ministry spokesman Deepak Kafle said the marriage could be "invalid".